 Computer-Adaptive (CAT) Format

-The GMAT utilizes a Computer Adaptive Test format, known as the CAT format.
+The GMAT uses a Computer Adaptive Test (CAT) format.
 As such, the GMAT is administered on a computer instead of in the traditional paper-and-pencil format used by many other tests.
 CATs exhibit certain unique characteristics.
-For instance, only one question at a time is presented, the order of questions is not predetermined, and the test actually responds to your answers and shapes the test in order to most efficiently arrive at your proper score.
-You need basic computer and word processing skills, and must be familiar with how to use the mouse, access a Help function, and enter a response.
+For instance, only one question at a time is presented, the order of questions is not predetermined, and the test responds to your answers and changes the test to arrive at your final score.
+You need basic computer and word processing skills and must be familiar with how to use the mouse, access a Help function, and enter a response.
 You will receive access to a tutorial and two practice tests via download and CD when you register for the test (GMATPrep Software).
 It is important to review the mechanics of taking this test, as you do not want to waste time during the test to read instructions or utilize the Help functions.

-The CAT actually responds to your answers and shapes the test in order to most efficiently arrive at your proper score.
-For example, the first question in the Verbal or Quantitative section will be a mid-level question.
+The first question in the Verbal or Quantitative section will be a mid-level question.
 If answered correctly, the computer will supply a somewhat harder question on the assumption that your score is somewhere above that level.
 If this next question is answered correctly, the following question will again be more difficult.
 This process continues until a question is missed.
 At that point, the test will supply a somewhat easier question as it tries to determine if you have reached your score "ceiling."
 By increasing or decreasing the difficulty of the questions based on prior response, the test attempts to quickly pinpoint your appropriate score level and then confirm that level.
 Consequently, the first several questions are used to broadly establish your general scoring range, whereas later questions serve to affirm and pinpoint a specific score.

 The CAT format has certain features which appreciably alter the testing experience: